Part of the Hiring Your First Employee hub.

 Knowing your limits is a sign of strong leadership.
 If you can’t mentor, it’s better to wait than to hire someone you can’t support.
 Your ability to lead will decide your new team member’s success.

-Ask yourself: Do I have the time and energy to train, support, and review someone properly, or am I hoping they will take work off me immediately?
+Ask yourself: Do I have the time and energy to properly train, support, and review someone, or am I hoping they will take work off me immediately?
+Look at your diary and ask: where will the weekly check-in go?
+Where will training happen?
+When will I review their work?
+When will I answer questions without becoming resentful?

 Sign 5: You Have Not Prepared For The Responsibilities Of Becoming An Employer